Carlos Santana Player Props: Pirates vs. Guardians

 Carlos Santana At The Plate

-- Santana has picked up a hit in 49 of 85 games this year, with multiple hits 18 times.
+- Santana has picked up a hit in 58.1% of his 86 games this year, with multiple hits in 20.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.